Remote access: RDS

 Why am I getting a strange prompt for my password again?

-Connecting from offsite using a browser other than Internet Explorer you may see an additional prompt for your username and password.
+If you are accessing RemoteApps via remote.op.ac.nz or a mobile app, you may see an additional prompt for your username and password.

 Your username can be entered either as username@op.ac.nz or opnet\username as shown in the examples below.